Abortion in Sweden: Trends

-The number of induced abortions performed in Sweden rose markedly on a yearly basis from the early 1960s, but soon leveled off following the liberalization of the abortion law in 1975.
-It is not possible to tell whether the increase in the statistics after the Abortion Act of 1974 reflects actual circumstances, or just bias resulting from an increased will to report abortions after legalization.
-Since 1975, the total yearly number of cases has averaged between 30,000 and 38,000 abortions.
+The number of induced abortions performed in Sweden increased markedly each year from the early 1960s, but soon levelled off after the liberalization of abortion law in 1975.
+It is not possible to determine whether the increase recorded after the Abortion Act of 1974 reflected actual circumstances or bias resulting from a greater willingness to report abortions after legalization.
+Since 1975, the total annual number of cases has averaged between 30,000 and 38,000 abortions.

-The number of abortions by age group were as follows: those performed on teenagers in 1975 were 30 in every 1,000, while those performed on women aged 20 to 24 years old was 27 in every 1,000.
-However, since 1977, the opposite has held true, with fewer abortions being performed on teenagers than women aged 20 to 24.
-The number of abortions among teenagers was around 11 per 1,000 women in 2018, a halving since 2009.
+Abortion rates by age group have changed over time.
+In 1975, the rate among teenagers was 30 per 1,000 women, while the rate among women aged 20 to 24 was 27 per 1,000.
+Since 1977, however, the reverse has been true, with fewer abortions performed among teenagers than among women aged 20 to 24.
+The abortion rate among teenagers was around 11 per 1,000 women in 2018, half the rate recorded in 2009.

-Most abortions in Sweden are performed on women aged 25–29 years old, followed in order by the age groups 20–24 years old, 30–34 years old, 35–39 years old, 15–19 years old (teenage abortions), and 40–44 years old.
-Before the age of thirty most women have not established a family life and abortion is more common amongst this age group, with multiple sex partners in the younger age groups parenthood is less desired and abortion more likely.
-The fact that most women in the younger age groups are still studying, combined with them being new on the labour market, influences the choice to perform abortion.
+Most abortions in Sweden are performed on women aged 25–29, followed by women aged 20–24, 30–34, 35–39, 15–19 (teenage abortions), and 40–44.
+Before the age of thirty, many women have not established a family life, and abortion is more common in this age group.
+Among younger age groups, multiple sex partners, lower desire for parenthood, ongoing studies, and recent entry into the labour market may influence the decision to have an abortion.

-Although abortion rates vary widely in Sweden, according to geographical region, the highest rate of teenage abortions is registered in Gotland and in the metropolitan areas of Stockholm and Gothenburg.
-The lowest incidences are in the counties of Blekinge, Kronoberg, and Jönköping.
+Abortion rates in Sweden vary widely by region.
+The highest rates of teenage abortions are recorded in Gotland and in the metropolitan areas of Stockholm and Gothenburg, while the lowest incidences are in the counties of Blekinge, Kronoberg, and Jönköping.

-In 2018, 84 percent of the induced abortions were performed before the end of the 9th week of pregnancy and 57 percent before the end of the 7th week, compared to 55 and 10 percent respectively in 1994.
-The proportion of medical abortions constituted 93 percent of all abortions.
+In 2018, 84 percent of induced abortions were performed before the end of the 9th week of pregnancy and 57 percent before the end of the 7th week, compared with 55 and 10 percent, respectively, in 1994.
+Medical abortions accounted for 93 percent of all abortions.